christianschmitz/ows/doc/specification/03-Node.md

 A node is uniquely identified by its public key, and no other nodes can use the same key-pair.
 The node resource identifier is formed by hashing the public key bytes with Blake2b-128, and encoding the hash using Bech32 with a prefix (`node`).

+### Custom HTTPS

+The gossip service and sync service potentially handle sensitive data that must be hidden from middle-men.
+HTTPS is a sensible protocol for handling such sensitive data.

+Instead of using certificates signed by a CA, certificates can be derived directly from the Ed25519 keys assigned to each client and node.
+The HTTPS certificate validation mechanism must then be modified to extract the public keys from client/server certificates, and match those public keys against a whitelist derived from the ledger.

 ### Files

 The node persists its data using the following file structure: